Gordon Jago: Dallas Sidekicks

 After a very brief stint as the general manager at QPR in 1984, Jago later had two separate stints as coach of indoor soccer side Dallas Sidekicks between 1984 and 1997.
 In between he served as the Sidekicks' team president.
 In 1996 he also became a ten percent stakeholder in the club.
 In 1998 Jago stepped down as coach for good.
 He became President of the World Indoor Soccer League until the merger with the MISL for the 2002–03 season.
-From 2013 to 2016 Jago served as the colour commentator to Norm Hitzes for the Dallas Sidekicks' televised MASL home games.
+From 2013 to 2016 Jago served as the colour commentator to Norm Hitzges for the Dallas Sidekicks' televised MASL home games.

 Dr. Pepper Dallas Cup

-Jago served as Executive Director of the Dr Pepper Dallas Cup before he stepped down in 2013.
+Jago served as executive director of the Dr Pepper Dallas Cup before he stepped down in 2013.
 Afterward he continued to be an Ambassador and Special Consultant for the tournament.
 During his tenure the Dallas Cup rose to become one of the preeminent youth soccer tournaments in the world.